 To ask the parishes of Charnwood and Kippax to begin working more closely, pastorally, in providing combined initiatives - eg RCIA, sacramental programs, justice outreaches.

-the wake of the Archbishop establishing the Belconnen Parishes Working Group in April 2016.
+The recommendations come in the wake of the Archbishop establishing the Belconnen Parishes Working Group in April 2016.